Things to do

 (5 minutes from Glenview Lodge)

 Call to Tullylease village County Cork and visit the holy wells.
 Tullylease is the site of this Irish Monastery founded by St.Berichter in 664.The present remains of the church includes portion of the 12th.13th and 15th.century building.
 When in Tullylease visit the restored ancient cart wheel banding area.
+View the monuments to local people who fought and died in the Irish War of Independence and those who were executed in 1822 during those tragic times.

 (20mins from Glenview Lodge)